 We believe that effective teachers must possess the knowledge, skills and dispositions to successfully facilitate learning for students of diverse backgrounds and abilities.
 The essays and interview, are intended to reveal aspects about you as a person- including the knowledge, abilities and the personal experiences that you will bring into the complex demands of teaching.

-- Undergraduate & Post-Baccalaureate Handout - general program overview and core classes
+- Undergraduate & Post-Baccalaureate Handout

 - SEC Guiding Principles